Keep Up With McLean!

 Northampton, MA 01060

-Sometimes the companies pay Partners doctors for services, such as consulting or giving educational talks.
+Sometimes the companies pay MGB doctors for services, such as consulting or giving educational talks.
 Doctors may also own stock in these companies.
 We review all of these relationships to make sure our policy is followed so that your care is not affected in any way.

 If you have questions about these relationships, please ask your doctor or contact the Office for Interactions with Industry.